tehfoo/impress.js/README.md

 ## Added functionality
 * Shortcut (`ESC`) to natigate to overview.
 * Navigate backwards with `backspace`.
+* Toggle blank screen with `.`.
+(This is a standard PowerPoint shortcut and some presentation tools, such as my [Logitech Wireless Presenter][3], have a special key for it.)
 * Last substep gets deactivated when navigating to next step.

 ## How to use